alanesq/esp32cam-demo/README.md

 When streaming video these units can get very hot so if you plan to do a lot of streaming this is worth checking to make sure it is not going to over heat.

-You can see a demo of accessing greyscale image data here:
+You can see a demo of accessing grayscale image data here:
     https://github.com/alanesq/esp32cam-demo/blob/master/Misc/esp32camdemo-greyscale.ino

 A very impressive sketch here which can record AVI video to sd card - https://github.com/mtnbkr88/ESP32CAMVideoRecorder